Welcome to our updated guide to British Airways’ plans to refurbish and renew its short and long-haul fleet for 2020.

 BA’s fleet plans are under constant review.
 In the short term, they are subject to aircraft manufacturers meeting delivery deadlines.
 In the medium term, they will also be influenced by economic and geopolitical events.

-Its parent company IAG plans to defer the delivery of 68 aircraft between now and 2022.
+BA’s parent company IAG plans to defer the delivery of 68 new aircraft between now and 2022.
 This includes 11 long-haul aircraft and 57 short-haul aircraft.
 This does not affect IAG’s Letter of Intent to acquire the Boeing 737 MAX.

-IAG will also return 20 leased in aircraft in 2020 and has the flexibility to return up to 96 leased aircraft in 2021 and 2022.
+IAG will, at a group level, also return 20 leased in aircraft in 2020 and has the flexibility to return up to 96 leased aircraft in 2021 and 2022.
 This could include some leased Boeing 777 aircraft at BA.

 Here’s a run through of recent and forthcoming deliveries and refurbishments by aircraft type: